ogonkov/nunjucks-loader/README.md

 ## Note on global variables

-Nunjucks precompile templates to global `window.nunjucksPrecompiled`.
+By default Nunjucks wrap templates to global `window.nunjucksPrecompiled`.
 Loader **didn't expose `window.nunjucksPrecompiled`**.
 If your code relied on this object, it will definitely break.
 Use imports of required template or adopt [`expose-loader`](https://github.com/webpack-contrib/expose-loader/)